Shuvalov artillery system

-The Shuvalov artillery system was a new system of artillery and organization introduced by Peter Ivanovich Shuvalov and adopted by the Russian Empire in the mid-18th century.
-The system was in use during the Seven Years' War and the French Revolutionary Wars and replaced in 1805 during Napoleonic Wars.
+The Shuvalov artillery system was a system of artillery and organization introduced by Peter Ivanovich Shuvalov and adopted by the Russian Empire in the mid-18th century.
+The system was in use during the Seven Years' War and the French Revolutionary Wars and began to be replaced in 1805 during Napoleonic Wars, by the Arakcheyev artillery system.
 Not only were new cannons manufactured, but a new artillery organization was created and gunners underwent technical training.
 In addition, Shuvalov introduced a new type of artillery piece: the licorne, a type of gun-howitzer.

 Background

 One of the most productive periods in the development of field artillery occurred during the period 1740–1815.
 Christian Nicolaus von Linger standardized the artillery of the Kingdom of Prussia in 1731 so that there were only four calibers, 3-pounder, 6-pounder, 12-pounder, and 24-pounder.
 In 1732, Florent-Jean de Vallière also standardized the artillery of the Kingdom of France by implementing the Vallière system.
 This was done by reducing calibers to 4-pounder, 8-pounder, 12-pounder, 16-pounder, and 24-pounder cannons.
 Unfortunately for France, Vallière designed all the guns as siege artillery, not field artillery.
 This caused the smaller guns to be too heavy to be easily employed as field artillery.
 The French also failed to standardize their artillery limbers and caissons as well as gun carriages.

 During the War of Austrian Succession (1740–1748) the Habsburg Monarchy found its artillery was completely outclassed by the Prussian artillery.
 Therefore, Joseph Wenzel I, Prince of Liechtenstein developed the Liechtenstein artillery system which standardized Austrian field artillery to include 3-pounder, 6-pounder, and 12-pounder cannons, and 1-pounder and 7-pounder howitzers.
 Austria's heavy artillery comprised long 12-pounder, 18-pounder, and 24-pounder siege guns, plus four different calibers of mortars.
 Liechtenstein also reorganized the Austrian artillery establishment, set up an artillery school for gunners, and standardized artillery vehicles and parts.
 During the Seven Years' War, the Prussians discovered to their alarm that the Austrian artillery's accuracy and range was greatly improved.
 It was during these developments that Shuvalov was appointed as Russia's Master General of the Ordnance in 1756.